meltano/sdk/docs/dev_guide.md

 ### RESTful JSONPaths

-By default, the Singer SDK for REST streams assumes the API responds with a JSON array of records, but you can easily override this behaviour by specifying the `records_jsonpath` expression in your `RESTStream` implementation:
+By default, the Singer SDK for REST streams assumes the API responds with a JSON array of records, but you can easily override this behaviour by specifying the `records_jsonpath` expression in your `RESTStream` or `GraphQLStream` implementation:

 ```python
 class EntityStream(RESTStream):